salcedoe/MtMdocs/docs/dataProcessing/SamplesHypTesting.md

     - **Null Hypothesis ($H_o$)**: No difference between the two samples being compared
     - **Alternative Hypothesis ($H_1$)**: There is a difference between the samples

+### Control vs Experimental Groups

+One of the most fundamental experimental designs when Hypothesis Testing is to compare a control group with an independent group that has been subjected to some intervention.
+This design is called two-independent group.

+For these types of experiments, the null hypothesis is "There is no difference between the control and experimental group" or "Your elixir didn't do anything — I'm still not the fairest of them all".

+### p-values

 To decide whether to accept the Null or Aternative Hypothesis, you create a probability cut-off or **p-value**(1).
 { .annotate}